Australian Museum: Administration

+The first custodian of the museum was William Holmes, appointed on 16 June 1829 and holding the position until 1835.
+In August 1831, Holmes accidentally shot himself while collecting specimens at Moreton Bay.

-The museum was administered directly by the colonial government until June 1836, until the establishment of a Committee of Superintendence of the Australian Museum and Botanical Garden.
+The museum was originally known as the Colonial Museum or Sydney Museum.
+It was administered directly by the colonial government until June 1836, until the establishment of a Committee of Superintendence of the Australian Museum and Botanical Garden.
 Sub-committees were established for each institution.
 Members of these committees were generally the leading members of the political and scientific classes of Sydney; and scions of the Macleay served until 1853, at which point the committee was abolished.
 In that year, the government enacted the Australian Museum Act, thereby incorporating it and establishing a board of trustees consisting of 24 members.
 William Sharp Macleay, the former committee chairman, continued to serve as the chairman of this committee.
+The museum was renamed in June 1836 by a sub-committee meeting, when it was resolved during an argument that it should be renamed the "Australian Museum".